sohamdata/commanderRESTAPI/README.md

 > - EF Core migrations
 > - Data transfer objects (DTOs)

-*Note: I've used comments for the purpose of keeping track of what i did and revising later.*
+*Note: I've used comments for the purpose of keeping track of what i did and revising later, they are not intended to be code smells :)*

 ### Application Architecture: